University Park, College of Health and Human Development (HM)

 (Included in REQUIREMENTS FOR THE MAJOR)

 (For the HM option, this includes 10.5 credits of General Education courses: 6 credits of GQ courses; 3 credits of GS courses; 1.5 credit of GHA courses.
-For the Management Dietetics option, this includes 24 credits of General Education courses: 6 credits of GQ courses; 9 credits of GN courses; 6 credits of GS courses; 3 credits of GHA courses.
-For the Hospitality Entrepreneurship option, this includes 3 credits of GS courses and 6 credits of GQ courses.)
+For the Hospitality Entrepreneurship option, this includes 9 credits of General Education courses: 3 credits of GS courses and 6 credits of GQ courses.)

 ACCTG 211(4), ECON 102 GS(3), STAT 200 GQ(4) (Sem: 1-4)